Vaginoplasty: Penile inversion

-Inversion of the penile skin is the method most often selected to create a neovagina by surgeons performing sex reassignment surgery.
+Inversion of the penile skin is the method most often selected to create a neovagina by surgeons performing gender-affirming surgery.
 The inverted penile skin uses inferior pedicle skin or abdominal skin for the lining of the neovagina.
 The skin is cut to form an appropriate-sized flap.
 The skin flap is sometimes combined with a scrotal or urethral flap.

 The penile inversion technique was pioneered by Georges Burou in his Morocco clinic in the 1950s.
 By the 1970s he had performed hundreds of them, and gave his first public presentation of his technique to a conference at Stanford University in 1973, after which it gradually became the predominant technique worldwide.